Alibaba leads $1.1B investment in Indonesia-based e-commerce firm Tokopedia

 “We have always thought of Alibaba as our teacher and role model,” Tokopedia CEO and co-founder William Tanuwijaya said in a statement.
 “Today, we are excited to welcome them as a shareholder and we believe that our partnership will further accelerate Tokopedia’s mission, to democratize commerce through technology.”

+There’s plenty at stake in Southeast Asia.
+A recent report co-authored by Google predicted that annual e-commerce spend in the region will jump from $5.5 billion in 2015 to $88 billion in 2025.
+It estimated that half of that revenue will come from Indonesia, which is the world’s fourth largest country.

-Alibaba had been linked with a fresh investment from China, with sources telling TechCrunch last month that Tokopedia was in talks with both Alibaba and JD.com, a rival company backed by Tencent.
-It appears that Alibaba has prevailed.
+Tokopedia had been heavily linked with an investment from China lately, with sources telling TechCrunch last month that it had held talks with both Alibaba and JD.com, a rival company backed by Tencent.

 Alibaba announced another blockbuster quarter of business today, which included impressive growth from its overseas commerce businesses.
 The firm credit Lazada, the Southeast Asia-based marketplace it invested $2 billion in, for growing its international commerce revenue by 136 percent to 2.6 billion RMB ($389 million).
 While that is only a small portion of its total revenue of 50.2 billion CNY ($7.4 billion), Alibaba is clearly bullish on Southeast Asia and this Tokopedia investment reaffirms that.